maniospas/smol/README.md

 **Contact:** Emmanouil (Manios) Krasanakis **License:** Apache 2.0

+## Keywords

+- `smo` - Introduces a data type/inlineable function (this is how you will normally declare functions too).
+They can have any other data type as argument.
+- `service` - Introduces a function that works as a service.
+Is exactly like `smo`
+- `i64,u64,f64,ptr` -  Primitive data types corresponding to integers, unsigned integers, doubles, and memory pointers (the latter are needed but unsafe - use `buffer` instead).
+- `buffer` - Memory-allocated buffer.
+The only advanced data type manually implemented by the langugage, and the only way to interact with the heap.
+- `@new` - The provided arguments to avoid explicitly writting them down.
+- `@head,@body` - Inject C++ code using your variables, though restricted to certain conventions.
+- `=>` - Returns a value.
+This marks the end of `smo` or `env`.

 ## Quick Peek

 Since I'm currently developing the language, let's take a look at an example program.